Mitigating noise in digital and digital-analog quantum computation: Digital-analog quantum computing

 \section{Digital-analog quantum computing}

-In Ref. \cite{Parra2018}, Parra-Rodriguez \textit{et al.} introduced a paradigm of quantum computation called DAQC.
-A DAQC algorithm combines elementary SQG's, performed with high accuracy with current technology, with entangling natural interactions among qubits in the processor.
-In addition to superconducting circuits \cite{Yu2021}, this paradigm of computation can be straightforwardly adapted to other quantum platforms such as trapped ions \cite{Porras2004}, Rydberg atoms \cite{Glaetzle2017}, or nuclear magnetic resonance \cite{Lloyd1993,Cory1998}.
+In Ref. \cite{Parra2018}, Parra-Rodriguez \textit{et al.} introduced a quantum computation paradigm called DAQC.
+A DAQC algorithm combines elementary SQGs with high accuracy with current technology, entangling natural interactions among qubits in the processor.
+In addition to superconducting circuits \cite{Yu2021}, this paradigm of computation can be straightforwardly adapted to other quantum platforms such as trapped ions \cite{Porras2004}, neutral atoms~\cite{Wintersperger2023}, Rydberg atoms \cite{Glaetzle2017}, or nuclear magnetic resonance \cite{Lloyd1993,Cory1998}.

 In a superconducting quantum processor, digital blocks are implemented by short microwave pulses, while the analog blocks are derived from the qubit-to-qubit capacitive or inductive coupling.
-This interaction depends on the type of coupling, the topology of the architecture or the nature of the qubit, among other aspects, but it can be generally expressed as a spin Hamiltonian.
-In our case, for the sake of simplicity, we have chosen an homogeneous all-to-all (ATA) Ising Hamiltonian.
-Although, in the case that qubits were coupled by an arbitrary inhomogeneous nearest-neighbor Ising Hamiltonian, it is possible to generate an arbitrary all-to-all Ising Hamiltonian only by employing single-qubit rotations \cite{Galicia2019}
+This interaction depends on the type of coupling, the topology of the architecture, or the nature of the qubit, among other aspects.
+Still, it can be generally expressed as a spin Hamiltonian.
+In our case, for the sake of simplicity, we have chosen a homogeneous ATA Ising Hamiltonian.
+Although, in the case that qubits were coupled by an arbitrary inhomogeneous nearest-neighbor Ising Hamiltonian, it is possible to generate an arbitrary ATA Ising Hamiltonian only by employing single-qubit rotations \cite{Galicia2019}

 where $g$ is the coupling constant among qubits and $Z^{(i)}$ is the Pauli matrix $\sigma_z^{(i)}$ applied on the $i$-th qubit.
-However, the DAQC paradigm can be adapted to other emergent Hamiltonians, resulting in a universal paradigm for essentially all of them.
+However, the DAQC paradigm can be adapted to other emergent Hamiltonians, resulting in a universal paradigm for all.